Ajaokuta Airstrip

 Ajaokuta Airstrip or Ajaokuta Airfield is an airstrip 22 km southwest of Ajaokuta, a town in Kogi State, Nigeria.

 Description

 The airport is located in Adogo, Ajaokuta town, one of the industrial areas in Kogi State.
 According to findings, the airport has a latitude of 7° 27' 15.59" N and a longitude of 6° 27' 23.99" E. The airport has no airline service.
-There are closer airports to the airstrip, such as Lokoja airstrip, which is 40 kilometres away, and Akure airport, which is 130 kilometres away.
+There are closer airports to the airstrip, such as Lokoja airstrip, which is 40 km away, and Akure airport, which is 130 km away.

 History

 In 2021, the National Assembly, under the Senate President, approved a bill for the renovation of several airstrips in Nigeria.
 In the 2022 Nigeria national budget, Ajaokuta airstrip was among the eight airstrips listed for renovation and improvement.
 The aim is to generate more income and revenue from the Ajaokuta airstrip, as well as facilitate the movement and transportation of raw materials to and from the Ajaokuta Steel Mill in Kogi State.